James Bulger will never be forgotten. He was a fun-loving, innocent little boy whose life was so cruelly taken away from him.

 The Aims and Objectives of the James Bulger Memorial Trust Ltd, are specified in its Memorandum and Articles of Association.

 To benefit and support young people who are disadvantaged by reason of having become a part of bereavement, a victim of crime, hatred or bullying.

 To reward those who are judged to have shown exemplary conduct, making a positive contribution to the welfare of others, or society in general.

-To do so by providing cost-free travel and holiday accommodation for such children and their families; along with a range of other tangible rewards, as deemed appropriate by the Trustees or their appointed representatives, and to support other organisations benefiting children in similar circumstances, as deemed appropriate by the Trustees.”
+To do so by providing a free holiday/respite break for such children and their families; along with a range of other tangible rewards, as deemed appropriate by the Trustees or their appointed representatives, and to support other organisations benefiting children in similar circumstances, as deemed appropriate by the Trustees.”

-Nominations are invited from the public for the names of individuals who are suitable candidates to benefit from the James Bulger Memorial Trust.
+Nominations are invited from the public,teachers, guardians, police and welfare officers for the names of individuals who are suitable candidates to benefit from the James Bulger Memorial Trust.